FAQ: Applying for Honors Scholarships

 Q: Where do I start?
 How do I know what is even available to me?

 Thoroughly research your options.
 While there are people on campus who can steer you towards good resources and offer you guidance and feedback once you start developing an application or essay, YOU are responsible for investigating your options and identifying the opportunities that are a good fit for you.
 Start with our "Conduct your search" page, but don't stop there!
 Become a search ninja, check out what other students like you are applying for right now, and figure out what you will need to do keep track of deadlines, essay topics and letters of recommendation.
 Identifying relevant funding opportunities is something that anyone can do with practice and persistence.
 Like any other valuable skill set, you will have to invest time and energy into developing your search skills.
 No matter what you end up doing as a professional, knowing how to find and successfully apply for funding - scholarships, grants, or fellowships - will always be an asset to you and to your employer.

-Look up and learn the timeline.
+Know the timeline.
 The Honors scholarship competition will start in November and be open through late February.
-The application timeline, (from open to deadline to notification and recognition), is a little longer than other merit competitions on campus.
+The application timeline is a longer than most other merit competitions on campus.
 Be sure to also check your college and departmental websites and the UI International Programs undergraduate funding page.
-Many of these awards may be found through the Iowa Scholarship Portal, but it never hurts to check out organizational websites since not all scholarships and grants are or can be administered through the portal.
+Many of these awards may be found through the Iowa Scholarship Portal, but it never hurts to check out organizational websites since not all scholarships and grants will be found on the portal.
 Once students complete their general profile in the Iowa Scholarship Portal, they will receive alerts when relevant competitions are opening or closing, but it is smart to set a reminder for yourself.

 Read ALL the directions and application material requirements thoroughly before doing anything else.
 Read carefully and ask questions when you have them.